“Knowledge isn’t power until it is applied.”

 Flat Bench Lying Leg Raise

-My ab and core training workouts consist of three circuits of the following (after my heavy compound weighlifting exercises) with three to four minutes of rest in between each circuit.
+To get strong ab muscles, they’ll need progressive overload.
+To do that, you can incorporate weighted abs exercises to increase the resistance.
+For example, here are my abdominal and core training workouts which consist of three circuits of the following (after my heavy compound weightlifting exercises) with three to four minutes of rest in between each round.

 Although heavy weightlifting exercises such as squats, deadlifts, and military press also target the core muscles, they alone are not enough to build strong muscles in the rectus abdominis, transversus abdominis, and external obliques.